shakil-anwar/msp430-learning/msp430f2232/ds1307_rtc_library/README.md

     */
 } RTCds1307;
 ````
- In this stuct two function is used by pointer function and has 6 parameter to read data.
+ In this struct two function is used by pointer function and has 6 parameter to read data.
  Stucture must be defined as global
  ````
  RTCds1307 [defined_name]